To achieve the targets of the Paris agreement, the EU has made its long-term climate goals, including the climate neutrality by 2050, legally binding.

 National emission reduction goals

 In order to reach the goal of the Paris agreement, countries are required to set goals for their climate efforts every five years, increasing their level of ambition over time.
 These goals are known as nationally determined contributions (NDCs).
+These goals will be reviewed in 2025.

 The EU’s climate goals